 What we’ve never done is spend months learning number facts – not even the multiplication tables.
 Instead, I trusted that if my kids had enough exposure to interesting problems, they’d learn the maths facts without even noticing – not by rote memorisation, but with a deep comprehension of what each fact means and the flexibility to solve problems in multiple ways.

 At the core of our maths approach is the buddy system.
 Instead of assigning my kids pages of maths, I work alongside them, enjoying the chance to engage with maths differently from the formulaic way I was taught at school.

 Does this mean my kids haven’t learned to work independently?
 On the contrary, buddy maths has laid a foundation which has given them both a love of maths and the ability to confidently tackle any mathematical challenges that come their way.

 2. Brave Writer

 My 2e son, Jasper, has mild dyslexia and rarely reads for pleasure, but give him a cookie and a captive audience and he’ll overcome his difficulties and entertain us with his favourite verses for hours (if we let him).

-Brave Writer teatime has been a highlight of our homeschooling routine for years now.
+Teatime has been a highlight of our homeschooling routine for years now.
 When we’re not reciting poetry or reading stories aloud, we play word games like Consequences or make up our own Mad Libs stories, which are an easy and fun way to practise writing.